 Going for gold is the 3,000-year-old investment strategy.
-So is it the right choice for investors in Ireland?
+So is now the time for people in Ireland to invest in gold?

 Moneycube explains why you should consider investing in gold, how to do it, and how it should fit with your overall selection of investments.